Perth Arena: Naming rights

 For the first six years of operation, Perth Arena retained its non-commercial name.
 In September 2018, the venue name was changed to RAC Arena.
 The Royal Automobile Club of Western Australia (RAC) agreed to a five-year naming rights arrangement, with the deal estimated to be worth about $10 million to the Government of Western Australia.
+In November 2025, RAC renewed its naming rights partnership for the arena for another five years to 2030.

-Prior to the name change, the Government of Western Australia had paid around $8 million to stadium operator AEG Ogden as compensation for not being able to sell the naming rights.
+Prior to the name change in 2018, the Government of Western Australia had paid around $8 million to stadium operator AEG Ogden as compensation for not being able to sell the naming rights.

 Entertainment

+Following his concert that opened the venue, Elton John and support act 2Cellos performed a follow up sold-out show at Perth Arena on 12 November 2012.
+John had replaced George Michael as the arena's first performer after Michael was forced to pull out due to health issues.

-On 8 and 9 November 2013, the American living legend Beyoncé played 2 sold-out shows there to conclude the Oceania leg of her world tour, The Mrs Carter Show World Tour.
+On 8 and 9 November 2013, the American musician Beyoncé played 2 sold-out shows there to conclude the Oceania leg of her world tour, The Mrs Carter Show World Tour.

+On 20 August 2014, Lady Gaga performed at the arena for her artRAVE: The ARTPOP Ball.

 On 29 October and 1 November 2014, The Rolling Stones played two sold out nights at the venue on their first visit to Perth since 1995.

 On 14 March 2015, Australian singer Kylie Minogue performed at the arena as part of her Kiss Me Once Tour.
 On 15 February 2025, she returned for a stop on her Tension Tour.

 On 4 August 2018, French Canadian singer Celine Dion performed at the arena for the first time, as a part of Celine Dion Live 2018.
 This was the first show by Dion, since her Taking Chances World Tour, to be held in Perth.

 On 12 October 2018, American singer-actress Cher performed for the first time at the Arena as part of her Here We Go Again Tour.

 In 2022, it was announced that Perth Arena would be the new host for the Channel Seven Perth Telethon.

 On 29 and 30 September 2022, the American singer-songwriter Billie Eilish performed her final two dates in Australia during her tour, Happier Than Ever: The World Tour.

 On 25 October 2023, Irish folk-rock band The Corrs performed at the arena as part of their 2023 tour of Australasia and Southeast Asia.
-The group was supported by Australian pop icon Natalie Imbruglia, as well as Toni Childs and Germein.
+The group was supported by Australian pop singer Natalie Imbruglia, as well as Toni Childs and Germein.

+In September 2026, Radiohead announced they will be playing four shows at the arena in May 2027, their first Perth shows since 1998.